Policies & Procedures

 Incoming First-Year Students

 When you receive your official room assignment in the summer, you will also be given instructions on how to sign up for the Incoming Freshman Waitlist.
 The waitlist will be made available online once you receive your room assignment until move-in.
-You may sign up on this waitlist as an individual, on a first-come, first-served basis; we unfortunately cannot accommodate two students looking to transfer to another room or building style together.
+You may sign up on this waitlist as an individual, on a first-come, first-served basis; we, unfortunately, cannot accommodate two students looking to transfer to another room or building style together.

 We will make every effort to assist those individuals signing up for the waitlist; however, please be aware that we cannot guarantee spaces becoming available.
 We will continue to work the waitlist up until a few days prior to move-in, and then after move-in occurs, we will resume working the waitlist once we have determined what spaces might be available.

-During the summer, prior to move-in: Should a space open up and we are able to accommodate you, we will contact you with the available room assignment offer information.
+During the summer, prior to move-in: Should space open up and we are able to accommodate you, we will contact you with the available room assignment offer information.
 The offer of the new assignment will need to be accepted within two (2) business days.
 Should the offer be accepted, your billing and roommate information may change based on where you are placed.

-After move-in occurs: If you did not sign up for the waitlist prior to move-in and are now interested in requesting a room change, you should contact your Resident Advisor or the Assistant Director of Residential Life for your building.
+After move-in occurs: If you did not sign up for the waitlist prior to move-in and are now interested in requesting a room change, you should contact your Resident Advisor or the Residence Director of Residential Life for your building.
 Should you accept a space that has opened up and your room assignment changes, your bill will be prorated (should there be a difference in rate) and adjusted based on the date you move rooms.
 Housing will notify students if a new assignment occurs within their room.